jakub-d/openstack-ironic-standalone/README.md

 It means that we have a pool of servers running in.tftpd.
 Only the one that has the external IP address attached will be serving files.
 It does not use a Kubernetes network model (POD network, service network).

+The tftpd service can be exposed using keepalived floating IP, simple DNS round-robin record or simply by aiming directly at k8s node address.